Places to go

 Although you’ll find Castle Farm in the north of Shropshire, the medieval county town of Shrewsbury (22 miles) and the World Heritage Site at Ironbridge (35 miles) are both within an easy hour’s drive.

-However, being just a mile from the Welsh border, we’re ideally situated for exploring north Wales and, a little further afield, the beautiful county of Cheshire too (the stunning Roman city of Chester is only 25 miles away).with its World Famous Zoo.
+However, being just a mile from the Welsh border, we’re ideally situated for exploring North Wales and, a little further afield, the beautiful county of Cheshire too (the stunning Roman city of Chester is only 25 miles away).with its World Famous Zoo.

 On your doorstep, though, is Ellesmere (5 miles away) with its beautiful meres (lakes) and the larger town of Oswestry, where you will find more of your familiar High Street names (9 miles away).
 Ellesmere is in the heart of what is often referred to as the Shropshire Lake District - a series of nine lakes, known as ‘meres’, formed 12,000 years ago.
 The most accessible and the largest (at 46 hectares) is simply known as The Mere, and is just a short walk from Ellesmere town centre (there's also parking close to the water's edge).

 If that’s not enough water for you, then there’s also the 46-mile Llangollen Canal, said to be the most beautiful canal in the country.
 An eight-mile cycle ride westerly along its towpath will take you across Chirk Aqueduct, and over the Welsh border to Chirk where you will find a 13th century National Trust-owned castle, set amongst 480 acres of parkland.